The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 Chickens that have white earlobes and lack five distinct points on the comb are disqualified from the standard.

-Breed standards are an important part of identifying the purity of the breed and for distinguishing Welsummers from other birds.
+Breed standards are an important part of identifying the purity of the breed and for distinguishing Welsummers from other chickens.

 How to Sex Welsummer Chicks?

 Welsummer chicks are not auto-sexed; however, you can tell the difference between male and female hatchlings at a day old.
-Cockerels have a slight dark stripe across the eye with a red-brown coloring on top of their heads.
+Male chicks or Cockerels have a slight dark stripe across the eye with a red-brown coloring on top of their heads.

 The pullets have a darker head and a very defined stripe over their eyes.